simon-a-schmitt/FAC-Synthesis/README.md

 ## Core Insight

-**Less is Enough** — **"Treating the symptom at its root is more effective than casting a wide net."**
+**Work smarter, not harder** — Replace a large amount of "ordinary data" with a minimal amount of "smart data."

-In the post-training stage of LLMs, rather than blindly pursuing massive amounts of surface-level diverse text, it is far better to precisely identify and synthesize those **truly missing key features** (missing features in the latent feature space).
+In the post-training stage of LLMs, rather than blindly pursuing massive amounts of surface-level diverse text, it is far better to precisely identify and synthesize those **truly missing key features**.
 With only a small number of highly targeted synthetic samples, we can significantly fill the gaps in **Feature Activation Coverage (FAC)**, leading to clear performance improvements on downstream tasks.

-**Work smarter, not harder** — Replace a large amount of "ordinary data" with a minimal amount of "smart data."

 ### Why is this insight simple yet powerful?